Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Hardy-Littlewood maximal operator on modulation spaces

 \section{Hardy-Littlewood maximal operator on modulation spaces}

+In this section, we examine the Hardy–Littlewood maximal operator on modulation spaces.
 Before proceeding to the proof of Theorem \ref{th7}, we first establish several preliminary results that play a fundamental role in the subsequent analysis.
 These auxiliary results provide the necessary groundwork and will be addressed in the following section.

-\begin{lemma} Let $1 < p< \infty,1 \leq q < \infty$ and $f \in M^{p, q}$ be non-negative.
+\begin{lemma} Let $1 < p< \infty,1 \leq q < \infty$ and $f \in M^{p, q}\cap L^1_{loc}$ be non-negative.
 Then there exists some $\phi \in \mathcal S$ such that $\mathcal Mf * |\phi|\in L^{p}.$ In the case $p=1,$ $\mathcal Mf * |\phi|$ is in weak-$L^{1}.$ \end{lemma}